pansamGo/FirebaseOtpApp/README.md

-# FirebaseOtpApp

 Used Firebase OTP authentication to login in a react native app using your phone number.
 Used useContext to create global state object.